Minorities in Greece: Romani

 The history of Romani in Greece goes back over 600 years to the 15th century.
 The name Gypsy sometimes used for the Romani people was first given to them by the Greeks who supposed them to be Egyptian in origin.
 Due to their nomadic nature, they are not concentrated in a specific geographical area but are dispersed all over the country.
-The majority of the Greek Romani are Orthodox Christians who speak the Vlachoura-Roma language in addition to Greek.
+The majority of the Greek Romani are Orthodox Christians who speak the Vlax Romani language in addition to Greek.
 Most of the Romani who live in Western Thrace are Muslims and speak a dialect of the same language.

 The Romani in Greece live scattered through the whole territory of the country, but with larger concentration in the bigger cities (mainly Athens and Thessalonica).
 Notable centres of Romani life in Greece are Agia Varvara, which has a very successful Romani community, and Ano Liosia, where conditions are bad.
 Romani largely maintain their own customs and traditions.
 Although a large number of Romani has adopted a sedentary and urban way of living, there are still nomadic settlements in some areas.
 The nomads at the settlements often differentiate themselves from the rest of the population.
 They number 200,000 according to the Greek government.
 According to the National Commission for Human Rights that number is closer to 250,000 and according to the Greek Helsinki Watch group to 300,000.

 As a result of neglect by the state, among other factors, the Romani communities in Greece face several problems including high instances of child labour and abuse, low school attendance, police discrimination and drug trafficking.
 The most serious issue is the housing problem since many Romani in Greece still live in tents, on properties they do not own, making them subject to eviction.
 In the past decade these issues have received wider attention and some state funding.